Category:

 Personal Life

 In July 2006, Adams married Shelly Miles aboard a yacht in San Francisco.
-The two had met at a gym where Miles was working and Adams was a member of.
+The two had met at a gym where Miles was working.
 Adams adopted Miles' two children from another marriage, Savannah and Justin.
 Sadly, Justin died of a fentanyl overdose in 2018 at the age of 18.
 Adams and Miles divorced in 2014 but remain friends.
-Adams announced on his podcast on Christmas Day in 2019 that he was engaged to model Kristina Basham.
+Scott announced on his podcast on Christmas Day in 2019 that he was engaged to model Kristina Basham.
 The two married on July 11, 2020.
 Basham also has two kids from a previous relationship.

 Real Estate

 Scott lived in San Francisco and nearby Marin County for much of the 1990s and 2000s, at the peak of his success.
-In 2009 he moved to the town of Danville, California in the Bay Area's East Bay.
-On the property Scott constructed a 7,000 square foot mansion that features an indoor basketball court, one-acre backyard, resort-style pool and a Dilbert-shaped wall.
+In 2009, he moved to the town of Danville, California, in the Bay Area's East Bay.
+On the property, Scott constructed a 7,000-square-foot mansion that features an indoor basketball court, a one-acre backyard, a resort-style pool, and a Dilbert-shaped wall.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.